OpenElements/hedera-enterprise/README.md

-# Hedera Enterprise
+# Hiero Enterprise
-This project provides Java modules to integrate [Hedera network](https://hedera.com) smoothless in a Spring Boot or Eclipse Microprofile (like Quarkus) application.
+This project provides Java modules to interact with a [Hiero network](https://hiero.org) in a Java Enterprise application.
+The project provides integrations to Spring Boot or Eclipse Microprofile (like Quarkus) for interacting with Hiero.
-This module is based on the [Hedera Java SDK](https://github.com/hashgraph/hedera-sdk-java).
+This module is based on the [Hedera Java SDK](https://github.com/hashgraph/hedera-sdk-java)(will be migrated to Hiero Java SDK in near future) and provides a set of managed services to interact with a Hiero network.

 > [!NOTE]
 > The repo is currently transformed to be compatible with the vendor neutral [Hiero](hiero.org) project.